-This calculated load is based on the current electrical load list, and includes two electric shovels, mine dewatering, all ancillary loads, and a 10% allowance for growth during detailed design.
-Hydro One has allocated a total of 72 MW of capacity to the Côté Gold Project.
-Emergency backup power will be available from four diesel standby generators, sized to provide essential power to the process and ancillary electrical equipment.
-The four 1 MW prime gensets will be located in the main substation area, will be 600 V rated and will be stepped up to 13.8 kV to be distributed around the site.
+This calculated load includes two electric shovels, mine dewatering and all ancillary loads.
+Hydro One has allocated a total of 72 MW of capacity to the Côté Gold Mine.
+Emergency backup power is available from four diesel standby generators, sized to provide essential power to the process and ancillary electrical equipment.
+The four 1 MW prime gensets, located in the main substation area, are 600 V rated and are stepped up to 13.8 kV to be distributed around the site.